Infamous Software Bugs: AT&T Switches

 In 1990, AT&T tried to initiate a very complex software upgrade with the intent of speeding up long distance calls.
 Instead of bringing customers better service, a single line of code from the upgrade actually caused the long distance network to shut down on January 15.

-The Cost: An estimated loss of $60 million in long-distance charges, 9 hours of service time, approximately 75 million missed phone calls, and an estimated loss of 200,000 airline reservations.
+An estimated loss of $60 million in long-distance charges, 9 hours of service time, approximately 75 million missed phone calls, and an estimated loss of 200,000 airline reservations.

 In order to increase the speed of the calls, AT&T had tweaked the software to send messages faster and more efficiently.
 Switch A did not have to send a message saying it was back in service.
 The reappearance of traffic from Switch A would tell the others that it was working again, and as the switches receive messages from A, they would reset themselves.

 So, after reinitializing, Switch A began processing calls and sending out call routing signals.
-The problem occurred after Switch A sent a call attempt to another switch, let’s call it Switch B. Switch B acknowledged A’s return and began the reset process, and, while still in the process of resetting, it received a second call attempt from A. This obscure load and time-dependent defect caused Switch B to think it needed to reinitialize itself, meaning B then sent out congestion signals out.
+The problem occurred after Switch A sent a call attempt to another switch – let’s call it Switch B. Switch B acknowledged A’s return and began the reset process, and while still in the process of resetting, it received a second call attempt from A. This obscure load and time-dependent defect caused Switch B to think it needed to reinitialize itself, meaning B then sent out congestion signals out.
 Once B was back it sent Switch C a call attempt (causing C to reset) in addition to a second call attempt (during C’s reset process), causing C to reinitialize itself.
-This problem cascaded through the entire CCS7 network as switches were constantly resetting and sending signals during other’s resets.
+This problem cascaded through the entire CCS7 network as switches were constantly resetting and sending signals during others’ resets.

-The Reason: A single line of buggy code from the complex software upgrade, related to the fact that the switches were receiving messages too soon during the reset process, caused the cascading switch failures.
+A single line of buggy code from the complex software upgrade, related to the fact that the switches were receiving messages too soon during the reset process, caused the cascading switch failures.
 A “pseudo-code” translation of the actual buggy code and a more in-depth analysis of what it means can be found here.

 By Nicole Gawron, Marketing and Communications Intern – Olenick & Associates, Chicago